The Challenge

 What We Are Doing

-The Alliance worked with eleven Latin American and Caribbean countries to establish an AEO Regional Recognition Arragement.
-The arrangement between Argentina, Bolivia, Brazil, Colombia, Costa Rica, Chile, Dominican Republic, Guatemala, Paraguay, Peru, and Uruguay has the potential to boost intra-regional trade by making it simpler, faster and more cost-effective for AEO companies to trade across the region.
-Our project supported the RRA negotiations and joint site validations that were essential for the signing of the arrangement.
+The Alliance has partnered with eleven Latin American and Caribbean countries—Argentina, Bolivia, Brazil, Colombia, Costa Rica, Chile, Dominican Republic, Guatemala, Paraguay, Peru, and Uruguay—to establish an AEO Regional Recognition Arrangement (RRA).
+This arrangement strengthens supply chain security, and increases intra-regional trade, making it simpler, faster, and more cost-effective for AEO companies to move goods across the region.

-The Alliance is also supporting the design and development of an IT platform for the participating countries to efficiently manage and exchange AEO data.
+• The development of an IT platform that allows participating customs authorities to efficiently manage the AEO certification.

 The Impacts